essam-shahid/Essam_Shahid_Bhatti/README.md

 The overal objective of the assignment is to ingest the raw files with the behavioural event data, clean them up and create a series of tables with aggregated data for analytical purposes.
 We will divide the challenge into several tasks.
 Remember to create a SQL script for each task, store it in the `sql` directory and add them to a target of the `Makefile` that will be executed when building the docker image.

-It is not mandatory, but you can also include an additional `README` file to explain any of the tasks of your solution and the decisions you've made.
+It is not mandatory, but you can also include an additional `README` file to explain any of the tasks of your #### Solution: and the decisions you've made.